TRAUMA team Switzerland

 Clinical Trials

-TACTIC will interact with researchers engaged in clinical trials involving point-of-care studies and processing of blood samples.
-These samples will be analyzed by members of the TACTIC group, utilizing new technologies to identify the natural history of TIC events.
+TRAUMA team Switzerland will interact with researchers engaged in clinical trials involving point-of-care studies and processing of blood samples.
+These samples will be analyzed by members of the group, utilizing new technologies to identify the natural history of TIC events.

 • Control of Major Bleeding After Trauma (COMBAT)